Philosophy and Classics Postgraduate Studies

 The degree will be awarded after successful completion and assessment of the thesis by a panel of internal and external assessors.

-A thesis (Module code CLPD9100) on a research topic chosen by the candidate in consultation with the promoter.
+Students must conduct research and write a thesis on a research topic chosen by the candidate in consultation with the supervisor and the Academic Head of Department.
 The thesis must demonstrate independent, penetrating research, which will make an original scholarly contribution to existing knowledge in the discipline.
+The PhD thesis may not be less than 80 000 or more than 100 000 words in length, unless the Dean, after consultation with the academic head of department and supervisor, approves a request by the candidate to exceed this limit.

 During the doctoral study and before the thesis is submitted, the candidate must present at least two departmental seminars on the chosen research topic.